tskit-dev/tutorials/getting_started.md

 {class}`TreeSequence<tskit.TreeSequence>` object; what now?
 This tutorial is aimed users who are new to {program}`tskit` and would like to get some basic tasks completed.
-We'll look at five fundamental things you might need to do, and provide some pointers to where you can learn more.
+We'll look at five fundamental things you might need to do: process trees, sites & mutations, and genotypes, compute statistics, and export data.
+Throughout, we'll also provide pointers to where you can learn more.

 :::{note}
 The examples in this